Generosity Happens Here

 The Hennepin Healthcare Foundation has the honor of connecting the generosity of the community to the mission of Hennepin Healthcare.
 Discover how we can help our community thrive together.

-Support Our Healthcare Heroes
+Tired, but not exhausted: Support Our Healthcare Heroes

 Babies can’t wait.
 Neuroscience has shown the brains of babies and young children are shaped by the everyday experiences with parents and caregivers.

 But we know that mothers and fathers can struggle with mental health symptoms during pregnancy and when parenting young children.

 The Redleaf Center for Family Healing will serve pregnant and postpartum mothers, fathers, and families with children ages 0 – 5 through multi-generational mental health and parenting support, and mind-body-spirit approaches to healing.